The-Balance-FFXIV/balance-static/content/jobs/healers/scholar/best-in-slot.md

       332 requires more GCD healing while 611 is laxer.**

-      * If you use this set with 332 or if you're unsure how to properly manage your mana you will run out of mana.
+      * If you use this set with 332, or if you're unsure how to properly manage your mana, you will run out of mana.

       * Suggested if you want to optimize after clearing
     link: a4876dd0-8535-403d-b2bd-293e3663c400
-    name: 611 dsr set
+    name: 611 DSR set
 authors:
   - Balance-SCH-Staff
 tags: